-Anyone may nominate a worthy comic shop including employees, owners and Joe Shuster Award committee members, but the nominees must meet the following conditions:
+Anyone may nominate a worthy comic shop, including employees, owners and Joe Shuster Award committee members, but the nominees must meet the following conditions:

-- the retailer must be in business for at least two years to be considered eligible
+The retail location must be in business for at least two years to be considered eligible

-- previous winners are not eligible for nomination (this includes the specific shop as well as franchises or other stores held by owners who have previously won)
+Previous winners are not eligible for nomination; this includes the specific shop as well as franchises or other stores held by owners who have previously won

-All nominees will be considered by the Awards Association Executive.
-Nominated stores will be contacted to provide further information, as well the shops will be researched, through use of
+All nominees will be considered by the Awards Association Executive: this includes The Harry Kremer Retailer Award coordinators and the past year’s winner.
+Nominated stores will be contacted to provide further information: a written biography of the store and a photo or video walkthrough.
+As well the shops will be researched online and through use of

 The criteria for judging includes:

-- Overall appeal of the store
+2. Overall appeal of the physical store and online presence

-- Community activity
+4. Community activity

 The judges of this award, aware of the award criteria, are given the freedom to determine their own preferences within the criteria (perhaps they feel that back issues are the most vital component of a comic book store) and grade the shops accordingly.

-A 4 point scale is used:
+A four point scale is used:

-0 = poor
+0 = Poor

-1 = good
+1 = Average

-2 = great
+2 = Above Average

-3 = excellent
+3 = Outstanding